McCleary--Rubin reconstruction for simple forest-skein groups: A class of examples

 \section{A class of examples}

 In this section we study a class of examples of FS categories and their groups.
 We begin by considering all Ore FS categories and reduce our generality by making certain assumptions on the skein presentation as we go.
-Our aim is to prove the canonical group action is faithful for a certain class of FS groups.
-We will moreover give an infinite piecewise linear description of the action.
-Here is a rough outline of our approach: \begin{enumerate} \item Identify $\fC$ with the Cantor space of binary sequences $\cC=\{\0,\1\}^\N$. \item Describe the action of pointed carets on $\cC$. \item Describe the rigid actions of $G$, $G^T$, and $G^V$ as \emph{infinite} piecewise linear actions. \item Deduce faithfulness of the rigid actions for a certain subclass of FS groups. \end{enumerate}

-{\bf Initial assumptions.} We begin with a fixed presented Ore FS category $\cF=\FS\la S|R\ra$, which we do \emph{not} assume is simple.
-We write $\cT$ for the tree set and $\cT_\ast$ for the pointed tree monoid of $\cF$.
-We denote the $X$-type FS group of $\cF$ by $G^X$, $X=F,T,V$, and write $\al:G^V\act\fC$ for its canonical group action and $\beta:\cT_\ast\act\fC$ for its canonical monoid action.
+Our aim is to classify these groups using their canonical dynamic.